-On the Completion Date, a Thai company ("Developer Co 2", being an entity over which the Company has control) which is consolidated in the consolidated financial statements of the Company, entered into the Remaining Phase 1 Development Management Agreement") with Andaman Property with a term of three years commencing from the Completion Date, whereby Developer Co 2 would engage Andaman Property as the development manager of the remaining phase 1 development and the development of the phase 1 associated facilities (excluding the golf course upgrade) within the Project Site, which services shall include Development Management Services, at the fees calculated in accordance with the terms of the Remaining Phase 1 Development Management Agreement subject to the annual cap set out below.
+On the Completion Date, a Thai company ("Developer Co 2", being an entity over which the Company has control) which is consolidated in the consolidated financial statements of the Company, entered into the Remaining Phase 1 Development Management Agreement (the "Remaining Phase 1 Development Management Agreement") with Andaman Property with a term of three years commencing from the Completion Date, whereby Developer Co 2 would engage Andaman Property as the development manager of the remaining phase 1 development and the development of the phase 1 associated facilities (excluding the golf course upgrade) within the Project Site, which services shall include Development Management Services, at the fees calculated in accordance with the terms of the Remaining Phase 1 Development Management Agreement subject to the annual cap set out below.

 The aggregate annual fees payable under the Phase 1A Development Management Agreement and the Remaining Phase 1 Development Management Agreement shall be subject to the annual cap of HK\$36 million during the term of the agreements.
-The aggregate fees charged by Andaman Property under the Phase 1A Development Management Agreement and the Remaining Phase 1 Development Management Agreement for the year ended December 31, 2021 was approximately HK\$2.3 million for the Development Management Services.
+The aggregate fees charged by Andaman Property under the Phase 1A Development Management Agreement and the Remaining Phase 1 Development Management Agreement for the year ended December 31, 2020 was approximately HK\$9 million for the Development Management Services.

-2. As disclosed in the announcement of the Company dated December 28, 2020, PCPD Facilities Management Limited ("PCPD FM", a wholly-owned subsidiary of the Company) had entered into a facilities management services agreement and a lease & tenant management services agreement (the "Agreements") with Reach Networks Hong Kong Limited ("Reach Networks", a wholly-owned subsidiary of Reach Ltd., which is an associate of PCCW) on that day in relation to the facilities management services and lease & tenant management services it provides to Reach Networks and its subsidiaries from January 1, 2021 onwards for a term of two years until December 31, 2022 at the fees calculated in accordance with the terms of the Agreements, subject to the annual caps of HK\$8.5 million for 2021 and 2022.
-The aggregate fees charged by PCPD FM under the Agreements for the year ended December 31, 2021 was approximately HK\$8 million for facilities management services and lease & tenant management services.
+3. As disclosed in the announcement of the Company dated December 27, 2018, PCPD Facilities Management Limited ("PCPD FM", a wholly-owned subsidiary of the Company) had entered into a facilities management services agreement and a lease & tenant management services agreement (the "Agreements") with Reach Networks Hong Kong Limited ("Reach Networks", a wholly-owned subsidiary of Reach Ltd., which is an associate of PCCW) on that day in relation to the facilities management services and lease & tenant management services it provides to Reach Networks from January 1, 2019 onwards for a term of two years until December 31, 2020 at the fees calculated in accordance with the terms of the Agreements, subject to the annual caps of HK\$8 million for 2019 and 2020.
+The aggregate fees charged by PCPD FM under the Agreements for the year ended December 31, 2020 was approximately HK\$8 million for facilities management services and lease & tenant management services.